KavishBhatia/direct-search-to-IMDB/README.md

 direct-search-to-IMDB
 =====================

-a program which directly searches a movie on IMDB.
-No need to open your browser everytime you want to see rating and review of a movie
+A python script to directly search a movie on IMDB.
+No need to open your browser everytime you want to see rating and review of a movie.

+libraries needed -
+1. easygui
+2. urllib.request
+3. webbrowser
+4. json

+TODO:
+add "year" as a new field for search where names of movies are same.